 - Update patient care using the research and findings

 Although this is a research project, Geisinger made a commitment from the beginning to inform participants of variants that could cause diseases, giving people opportunities for early action.
 Barbara Barnes, one of the many participants, chose to have her reproductive organs removed based on the results of her genetic testing.

 “If I had waited another year,” she said, “we would’ve had a totally different outcome.
 MyCode saved my life.”

 The MyCode “DiscovEHR” Study was launched in 2014 with the Regeneron Genetics Center.
 Patient-participants consent to having their genomes read and analyzed for disease-causing variants to create a database for current and future research.

 Through Geisinger’s partnership with the Regeneron Genetics Center, 92,815 exomes have been sequenced and made “research-ready.”
 An exome is the part of a genome made of exons, the coding segments in genes.
-A total of 317 patient-participants have been contacted because of disease-causing genes found during the study.
+Nearly 600 patient-participants have been contacted because of disease-causing genes found during the study.